 Oyobi takes audiences on polyrhythmic musical journeys using electronic machines, analog synths, and live instrumentation.

-Oyobi is a musical project that explores the boundary between folkloric rhythm and machine-based live performance.
+Oyobi is a music group that merges Latin folkloric rhythms, electronic machines, and live performance.
 Their music is primal, raw, and prone to improvisation, with an unflinching streak of bending and breaking typical genre barriers.
-Consisting of uniquely created sounds and atmospheres, their performances use an array of synthesisers, drum machines, percussion and bass, to create compelling analog infused polyrhythms and rich melodic chordal structures.
+They integrate a vast array of influences into a unique futuristic style, seamlessly merging spiritual themes

-Their Translations EP is the debut musical offering from the group, combining elements of house, jazz, latin, and broken beat with deep primordial undertones.
-It has been hailed as a "fantastic marriage of an electronic reverence to the sound and rhythm of the ancestors" by iconic producer and label boss Osunlade (Yoruba Records).
-Oyobi produce a raw and distinct integration of influences which seamlessly blends spiritual concepts with a dance floor sensibility, creating a unique sound that unites the groups musical and metaphysical interests.
-It is an ode to those that came before them, who shape their paths in the present and into the future. .
+Their debut 'Translations' EP (Imagenes Records UK 2019) combined elements of house, jazz, latin, and broken beat with deep primordial undertones.
+It featured guest vocalist and Los Angeles native Qvln.
+It was hailed as a "fantastic marriage of an electronic reverence to the sound and rhythm of the ancestors" by iconic producer and label boss Osunlade (Yoruba Records), with the single 'Yege"reaching number 1 on the Traxsource Afro/latin charts.
+The group claimed it was an ode to those that came before them, those who shape their paths in the present and into the future.